tycong9802/Mace-op-optimization/README.md

 # maceuploadfinal
 final project for mace.

-Here is the instruction for these code:
+This repository contains the final project for Mace, which includes the implementation of two deep neural networks (DNN) models, ShuffleNet v2+ small and RegNet (200M), and instructions on how to run the code successfully.

-The RegNetUp is the code for the RegNet DNN model.
-You can open the file and download the code.
-Then run the code by the instruction that I mentioned in the final report.
+To use the RegNet DNN model, users can download and open the RegNetUp file, and follow the provided instructions in the final report to run the code.
+For the ShuffleNet DNN model, users can download and open the ShuffleNetUp file, and similarly follow the instructions provided in the final report to run the code.

-The ShuffleNetUp is the code for the ShuffleNet DNN model.
-You can open the file and download the code.
-Then run the code by the instruction that I mentioned in the final report.
+To utilize the DNN models, users must also download the corresponding .yml file and model file.
+It is important for users to change the path in the .yml file based on the path of the model file and their own sha256.

+I ensure the code can run successfully on both Linux and MacOs with M1 chip.

+Overall, this project showcases successful implementation of these two popular DNN models, providing a valuable resource for researchers and practitioners in the field.